Adenikym/Adenikym/README.md

 <!--
 Here are some ideas to get you started: -->
 ## I am Maryam Mudasiru, a frontend web developer.
-- 👯 Vue and Nuxtjs developer
+- 👯 Vue and REACT developer
 - ✨ Technical writer

 More of me on